Back to the articles

 • The current ID number

-• Reason for submission and the required submission level
+• Reason for the submission and the required submission level

 The actual measurement report

-In the actual measurement report, the number of samples to be measured is noted.
-According to VDA, this is 5 samples, for example.
-In the case of a successful inspection, all items must be assessed as OK.
-In general, all parts must be measured separately for an initial sample inspection report.
+The number of samples to be measured is noted in the actual measurement report.
+According to VDA, for example, this is 5 samples.
+If the test is successful, all items must be assessed as OK.
+In general, all parts must be measured separately for an initial sample test report.
 All position tolerances must be documented as position tolerances.

 • Function test